cgjuan01/structural-druggability-ageing-targets/README.md

 ## Context

-The prioritised targets derive from a graph-attention-network analysis of exercise-responsive genes with biological-ageing-clock support (Horvath, Hannum, DunedinPACE, PhenoAge, Proteomic clock).
+The prioritised targets derive from a graph attention network analysis of exercise-responsive genes with biological-ageing-clock support (Horvath, Hannum, DunedinPACE, PhenoAge, Proteomic clock).
 See: